eszpee/game_of_life/README_README.md

 * "There's no counter at the bottom (or anywhere)"
 * "Try again"
 * "Still no counter displayed"
-* "Check my Game of Life window, there's no counter displayed"
+* "Check my Game of Life window, there's no counter displayed" *(Goose can have access to running apps' windows)*
 * "Everything works great! now, last task, make it look BEAUTIFUL, sleek, modern, colorful interface, everything. it should look like a well polished apple app."
 * "Check out how it looks now, and fix the problem"
-* "Uh oh, error message."
+* "Uh oh, error message.
 ``python game_of_life/game_of_life.py
 pygame 2.6.1 (SDL 2.28.4, Python 3.12.8)
 Hello from the pygame community. https://www.pygame.org/contribute.html